 What if these things were not included in the syllabus?

-The assumption is that student work is only visible to the instructor and will only be accessed during the term, unless otherwise stated in the syllabus.
+The assumption is that student work is only visible in this blog website, to the instructor, and will only be accessed during the term, unless otherwise stated in the syllabus.

-If you later want to make the blog (and the students’ work) public, or keep it available past the end of term, you will require written consent from each student.
+If you later want to make the blog (and the students’ work) public, keep it available past the end of term, or use the work in another context, you will require written consent from each student.